danielsaidi/website_danielsaidi/collections/_lyrics/magnus-wakander/inferno/pleasures.md

 ---
-title:  Pleasures of Asmodeus
+title:  Pleasures
 band:   Magnus Wakander
 album:  Inferno
 ---

 In these halls of trust
 You walk the path of the just
 Forsaking carnal pleasures
 Never giving in to the lust